SFDO-Community-Sprints/edc-trailblazers/documentation/guided-relationship-creation-end-user.md

    * Set the start date for the relationship.
    * Click "Next" to confirm the relationship creation.
    * Look for a success message indicating the relationship has been created.
-3. **Creating a Contact-Contact Relationship**
+3. **Verifying a Contact-Contact Relationship**
-   * Navigate to the contact-contact relationships section to confirm the relationship is displayed.
+   * Navigate to the contact-contact relationships section in the highlights panel to confirm the relationship is displayed.
    * Note that an inverse record will be automatically created for the related contact.
 4. **Creating a Person-to-Organization Relationship**
    * Select the option for "Person-to-Organization Relationship."